The miniJPAS survey: Identification and characterization of galaxy populations with the J-PAS photometric system: Discussion

 Blue and red galaxies also differ in \logZM.
-While red galaxies mostly show solar metallicity and above, blue galaxies are always below solar values.
-However, the metallicity values obtained from the different SED-fitting codes is more uncertain, which makes more difficult the distinction of a separated \logZM\ relation between the two galaxy populations.
+While red galaxies mostly show solar metallicity and above, BGs are always below solar values.
+However, the metallicity values obtained from the different SED-fitting codes are more uncertain, which makes the distinction of a separated \logZM\ relation between the two galaxy populations more difficult.
 Given the large uncertainty of the results, there is no evidence of a metallicity evolution with redshift.
-However, there is a drop of $\sim0.5$~dex for metallicity at $z\leq0.2$ for both populations, likely produced by the drop in mass (see top left panel in Fig.~\ref{fig:SPEvolution}) due to detection bias.
-In general, the detection bias and the behaviour of mass and metallicity (top-right and bottom-right panels in Fig.~\ref{fig:SPEvolution}, respectively) may account for the lack of evidence in metallicity evolution.
+However, there is a drop of $\sim0.5$~dex for metallicity at $z\leq0.2$ for both populations, which is likely produced by the drop in mass (see the top-left panel of Fig.~\ref{fig:SPEvolution}) due to detection bias.
+In general, the detection bias and the behaviours of mass and metallicity (top-right and bottom-right panels of Fig.~\ref{fig:SPEvolution}, respectively) may account for the lack of evidence in metallicity evolution.